Skip to Content

 Ira Rodrigues

-Ira Rodrigues is a sophomore staff member on Panorama.
-This is her first year on staff.
-Ira loves reading, watching old movies, and anything chocolate.
+Ira Rodrigues is a junior and features co-editor on Panorama.
+This is her second year on staff.
+Ira loves watching old movies and spending time with her family, and you can always find her with a book in her hand.

 Mac Huffman